puppeteer/puppeteer/docs/contributing.md

 ## Rolling new Chrome version

+There is a [GitHub action](https://github.com/puppeteer/puppeteer/blob/main/.github/workflows/update-browser-pins.yml) that runs once per day.
+The action has a manual trigger that can be found on the [Actions Tab](https://github.com/puppeteer/puppeteer/actions/workflows/update-browser-pins.yml).

+### Manual instructions

+You can run the [`tools/update_chrome_revision.mjs`](https://github.com/puppeteer/puppeteer/blob/main/tools/update_chrome_revision.mjs) locally and try see if any changes need to be committed.

+> Note: You may need to run `node --experimental-fetch tools/update_chrome_revision.mjs` as the script relies on `fetch`

-The following steps are needed to update the Chrome version.
+The following steps are manual version of the script above.

-1. Find a suitable Chrome revision via https://googlechromelabs.github.io/chrome-for-testing/ or https://chromiumdash.appspot.com/.
+1. Find a suitable Chrome `revision` and `version` via https://googlechromelabs.github.io/chrome-for-testing/ or https://chromiumdash.appspot.com/.
-2. Update `packages/puppeteer-core/src/revisions.ts` with the found version number.
+2. Update `packages/puppeteer-core/src/revisions.ts` with the found `version` number.
-3. Update `versions.js` with the new Chrome-to-Puppeteer version mapping and update `lastMaintainedChromeVersion` with the latest stable Chrome version.
+3. Update `versions.js` with the new Chrome-to-Puppeteer `version` mapping and update `lastMaintainedChromeVersion` with the the next one in from the list.
-   You can find the corresponding version by going to [omahaproxy.appspot.com](https://omahaproxy.appspot.com/) then searching in `Find Releases` for `r<revision>`.
 4. Run `npm run check`.
 If it fails, update `packages/puppeteer-core/package.json` with the expected `devtools-protocol` version and run `npm install` to generate an updated `package-lock.json`.
-5. Run `npm run clean`, `npm run build` and `npm install`.
+5. Run `npm run clean`, `npm install` and `npm run build`.
 6. Run `npm test` and ensure that all tests pass.
 If a test fails, [bisect](#bisecting-upstream-changes) the upstream cause of the failure, and either update the test expectations accordingly (if it was an intended